johannschopplich/johannschopplich/README.md

 ### Projects

-My current focus is development experience for Nuxt and Vue, and how it can help to achieve increased productivity.
+My current focus is on the Nuxt and Vue development experience and how it can help to increase productivity.

 #### Multi-Framework